jsmarques98/LAPR2-ISEP/docs/SprintA/FURPS.md

 _Specifies or constraints the system design process.
 Examples may include: programming languages, software process, mandatory standards/patterns, use of development tools, class library, etc._

-Software will be developed using the artefacts developed in Requirements Engineering as a reference, Object Oriented Design.
+Software will be developed using the artefacts developed in Requirements.
+Engineering as a reference, Object Oriented Design.